-- 1) Member Countries shall make available to other Member Countries, through the OIE, whatever information is necessary to minimise the spread of important animal diseases, and their aetiological agents, and to assist in achieving better worldwide control of these diseases. - 2) To achieve this, Member Countries shall comply with the notification requirements specified in Article 1.1.3. - 3) To assist in the clear and concise exchange of information, reports shall conform as closely as possible to the official OIE disease reporting format. - 4) Recognising that scientific knowledge concerning the relationship between diseases and their aetiological agents is constantly developing and that the presence of an aetiological agent does not necessarily imply the presence of a disease, Member Countries shall ensure through their reports that they comply with the spirit and intention of point 1 above.
-This means that the detection of the aetiological agent of a listed disease in an animal should be reported, even in the absence of clinical disease. - 5) In addition to notifying new findings in accordance with Article 1.1.3., Member Countries shall also provide information on the measures taken to prevent the spread of diseases, infections and infestations; including quarantine measures and restrictions on the movement of animals, animal products, biological products and other miscellaneous objects which could by their nature be responsible for their transmission.
+- 1) Member Countries shall make available to other Member Countries, through the OIE, whatever information is necessary to minimise the spread of important animal diseases, and their aetiological agents, and to assist in achieving better worldwide control of these diseases. - 2) To achieve this, Member Countries shall comply with the notification requirements specified in Articles 1.1.3. and 1.1.4 - 3) To assist in the clear and concise exchange of information, reports shall conform as closely as possible to the official OIE disease reporting format. - 4) The detection of the aetiological agent of a listed disease in an animal should be reported, even in the absence of clinical signs.
+Recognising that scientific knowledge concerning the relationship between diseases and their aetiological agents is constantly developing and that the presence of an aetiological agent does not necessarily imply the presence of a disease, Member Countries shall ensure, through their reports, that they comply with the spirit and intention of point 1 above. - 5) In addition to notifying new findings in accordance with Articles 1.1.3. and 1.1.4., Member Countries shall also provide information on the measures taken to prevent the spread of diseases, infections and infestations.
+Information shall include quarantine measures and restrictions on the movement of animals, animal products, biological products and other miscellaneous objects which could by their nature be responsible for their transmission.
 In the case of diseases transmitted by vectors, the measures taken against such vectors shall also be specified.